Left and Center: Amy circa, 1974

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Amy has a two inch appendectomy scar on her abdomen, she may have a tattoo, and had extensive dental work done on her teeth prior to her disappearance, she is known to have a high stepping gait
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Amy has a two inch appendectomy scar on her abdomen, she may have a tattoo, and had extensive dental work done on her teeth prior to her disappearance, she is known to have a high stepping gait

 NCMEC Number: 600311